kyryl-opens-ml/ai-engineering/module-2/PRACTICE.md

 ## Task:

-- PR1: Write README instructions detailing how to deploy MinIO with the following options: Local, Docker, Kubernetes (K8S)-based.
-- PR2: Develop a CRUD Python client for MinIO and accompany it with comprehensive tests.
 - PR3: Write code to benchmark various Pandas formats in terms of data saving/loading, focusing on load time and save time.
 - PR4: Create code to benchmark inference performance using single and multiple processes, and report the differences in time.
 - PR5 (optional): Develop code for converting your dataset into the StreamingDataset format.